Valence populism: Definition

 Political scientist Mattia Zulianello defines valence populism as a variant of populism that is attributed to parties that have an unclear positioning on the left–right political spectrum.
 They promote valence issues that are widely approved by voters, such as anti-corruption ideas, increased government transparency, democratic reform and integrity.
 Such parties place more importance on these issues than left-wing, right-wing, or centrist populists.
 Technocratic populism is a variant of valence populism.
 It promotes apolitical experts (technocrats) who seek to directly connect with "the people".
 Despite the concentration on valence issues, some valence populists may adopt stances on a limited range of ideological issues.
-Valence populism is associated with climate skepticism.
+Valence populism is associated with climate change denial.

 Valence populist parties are neither left-wing, right-wing, nor centrist; they cannot be positioned on the political spectrum.
 They also purposely avoid showing clear positions regarding socio-cultural and economic issues and are often anti-establishment.
 "Their policy stances are primarily informed by an unadulterated conception of populism … and are therefore flexible, free-floating and, often, inconsistent", Zulianello has said.
 Together with political scientist Petra Guasti, Zulianello said that valence populists lack a "thick ideology" such as nativism or socialism, which is not the case for ideological populism.
 Valence populism also "rejects consistent ideologies".
 Because of this, the ideology of valence populists can be argued to be solely populism.
 This has led valence populism to being described as a "purer" form of populism and as ideologically neutral.

 Zulianello has argued for the adoption of the term valence populism, considering that centrist populism "directly or indirectly refers to the ideological or geometric centre of the party system".
 He has also said that while issues such as anti-corruption are typically affiliated with centrist populism, he considers it misleading because valence issues lack a clear positioning and thus cannot be located in the political centre.
 Zulianello built on the definition from political scientist Kenneth M. Roberts, who said in 2018 that "some [populist] parties offer little more than … valence considerations" and thus cannot be defined as either left-wing or right-wing.
 Political scientist Eliška Drápalová has argued that valence populism is "well suited" for local politics due to local politics being "more direct, personalised, and unmediated".